-OIT Academic Services will set up a WordPress blog for a course at the request of the instructor.
+OIT Academic Services will set up a WordPress blog under blogs.princeton.edu for a course at the request of the instructor.
 However, the self-service interactive tools built into Blackboard 9.x might be, in some cases, a more desirable option for course blogs.

-The first key difference between the platforms is privacy.
+A key difference between the platforms is privacy.
 Access to Blackboard blog content is restricted to instructors and students enrolled in a course.
-Blackboard, Inc., considers that opening student course work to the outside world might violate privacy laws, and they choose to make Blackboard a closed system.
-While it is possible to restrict access for WordPress blog content to a members-only group, the WordPress platform is geared toward publishing content for a wider audience.
+This also applies to the Blackboard-integrated WordPress blogs.
+While it is possible to manually restrict access for blogs.princeton.edu content to a members-only group, there is no direct integration with enrollment data for these blogs.

 Posted in: How do I get a blog?